sushant097/PyTorch-Hacks-and-Tips/README.md

 # PyTorch-Hacks-and-Tips
 This repository contains PyTorch and PyTorch Lightning hacks and tricks.
-Also advanced PyTorch usage is covered in some examples.
+Also, advanced PyTorch usage is covered in some examples.
+This is useful for beginners and for those looking for advanced uses.

 # Contents
 * [Linear Regression](LinearRegression/)